 The Hallé is delighted to announce that BBC Radio 3 has selected Israeli pianist Tom Borrow as the latest winner of The Terence Judd-Hallé Award.

-The remarkably talented pianist, Terence Judd, tragically passed away in 1979 at the age of just 22.
-A trust was subsequently established in his name and an award has been presented in association with the Hallé for over 40 years.
-Notable past recipients include Stephen Hough, Nikolai Lugansky, Elisabeth Brauss and last year’s
+The award commemorates the work and tragically short life of Terence Judd, a remarkable talent who passed away in 1979 at the age of 22.
+After the establishment of a trust in his name, the award has been presented in association with the Hallé since 1982, with notable past recipients including Stephen Hough, Nikolai Lugansky and Elisabeth Brauss.

 Tom Borrow’s Hallé debut takes place on 21-25 February 2024 with five concerts in Manchester, Hanley and Sheffield.
 Tom has chosen to perform Beethoven’s Piano Concerto No.3 in a spectacular programme conducted by Maxime Pascal which also includes Brahms’s Tragic Overture and extracts from Prokofiev’s Romeo and